Landsat 7,5 & 4 Atmospheric Correction / Surface Reflectance Guide: COST, DOS & TOA

-Reflectance can be calculated by the models and steps included below; examples of calculated reflectances with histograms are shown in the Reflectance Examples page (can be accessed above) and can be viewed in GIS through the Landsat Crop Reflectance & Indices data download in the Landsat Custom Downloads folder.
-The cosine of the solar zenith correction (COST) model (Chavez, 1996; pdf) was tested and developed mainly under the parameters of 1) visible band reflectance being < 0.2, 2) near infrared (NIR) reflectance being > 0.2, and 3) the solar elevation being ≥ 45°.
+Reflectance can be calculated by the model and steps included below; examples of calculated reflectance with histograms are shown in the Reflectance Examples page (can be accessed above) and can be viewed in GIS through the Landsat Crop Reflectance & Indices data download in the Landsat Custom Downloads folder.
+The cosine of the solar zenith correction (COST) model (Chavez, 1996 [PDF]; opens in new window) was tested and developed mainly under the parameters of 1) visible band reflectance being < 0.2, 2) near infrared (NIR) reflectance being > 0.2, and 3) the solar elevation being ≥ 45°.
 The COST model adds a cosine of the solar zenith factor in the denominator (TAUz) to account for atmospheric transmittance.
 If the above three parameters are not met, TAUz should be omitted (which is then the DOS model).
 The COST model has not yet been tested for accuracy for Landsat 8.

 The cosine of the solar zenith angle correction (COST) model (Chavez, 1996) can be written as: